 - Custom pricing based on business requirements and survey volume

-- 14-day free trial, available on request
+- 14-day free trial available on request

 G2 Rating: 4.7/5 on G2

 Best use case: Product teams at mid-market or enterprise SaaS companies that need mobile SDK surveys, AI analysis on open text, and closed-loop workflows in a single platform.
+SmartBuyGlasses deployed Zonka Feedback across 30-plus countries: 84,000+ responses collected, NPS up 30%.
+They combined website widgets and mobile SDK surveys in one platform.

 2. Refiner: Best for SaaS Teams Running Targeted Micro-Surveys